 So you want your child to learn Spanish!
 And you’re wondering if TSC classes are the right fit?
 Check out our Frequently Asked Questions about The Spanish Corner:

 Is my child the right age?
-Most TSC children are between the ages of 2-8; however, there are no age restrictions.
-Children need to:
+Most TSC children are between the ages of 3-8.
+If you feel that your child can participate well according to the following guidelines, then please register!

 - Have the attention span for 45 minutes of “circle time” activities.